P. Lynn Newbigging

-P. Lynn Newbigging was a Canadian psychologist.
+Percy Lynn Newbigging was a Canadian psychologist.

 Career

-Newbigging was Professor of Psychology at the McMaster University, Ontario.
+Newbigging obtained his first degree from the University of Saskatchewan followed by an MA from the University of Toronto in 1950.
+He then went to London where he obtained a Ph.D. from University College London.

+He returned to Canada where he was Assistant Profssor of Psychology at the University of New Brunswick (1953-1955) before moving to McMaster University as Professor of Psychology where he remained for the remainder of his career.

 He was active in the Canadian Psychological Association of which he became president in 1965.
-He was also editor-in-chief of the Canadian Journal of Experimental Psychology.
+He was also editor-in-chief of the Canadian Journal of Experimental Psychology (1965-1968).

 Heritage

 Each year four P.L.
 Newbigging Prizes are awarded to students graduating with high averages from a program in the Department of Psychology, Neuroscience & Behaviour at McMaster University.